bradtho/bradtho.github.io/_posts/2020-08-28-headless-minikube.md

 I'm also running Ubuntu so these steps will be specific to that OS - I'll provide links to the vendor pages as I go in case you're running a different OS.
 The differences are fairly minimal.

-* [Install kubectl](https:##kubernetes.io/docs/tasks/tools/install-kubectl/) - you'll need to do this on your management device and the server that's going to be running your Minkube instance.
+* [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - you'll need to do this on your management device and the server that's going to be running your Minkube instance.

 {% highlight bash %}

 ## Download the latest kubectl binary and make it executable

 $ curl -LO "https:##storage.googleapis.com/kubernetes-release/release/$(curl -s https:##storage.googleapis.com/kubernetes-release/release/stable.txt)/bin/linux/amd64/kubectl" \
     && chmod +x ./kubectl

 ## Move the binary to somewhere in your $PATH

 $ sudo mv kubectl /usr/local/bin/kubectl

-## Make sure it installed correctly
+## Make sure kubectl installed correctly

 $ kubectl version

 {% endhighlight %}